Last Updated on

 Symptoms of Twin Pregnancy at 35 Weeks

 - Your waddling nature and the tendency to find yourself moving around clumsily will make you feel like staying in one position and resting quietly.
 As beneficial as that truly is, there would be rare moments like those.
-For the rest of the time, you would be constantly going to the toilet.
+For the rest of the time, you would constantly be going to the toilet.
 Your bladder will be under a lot of pressure from the heavy uterus.
-The tiniest amount of pee being stored in the bladder would make you feel like visiting the loo often.
+The tiniest amount of urine in the bladder would make you feel like visiting the loo often.

 - Your contractions would begin to make their mark quite easily around this time.
 Again, it is necessary to know whether these contractions are the Braxton Hicks ones, or actual contractions signalling your delivery.
 Your body is pretty close to practising the delivery procedure as well as preparing itself for the real thing.
 Therefore, the intensity of contractions might tend to be similar in nature.
 The key aspect to remember is that labour contractions will be regular, intense in nature, and will have an established frequency.